treuds/flask-ocr/README.md

 # flask-ocr

-A server API to perform optical caracter recognition on PDF asynchronously.
+A system for fulltext indexing of Haitian laws.
 - Flask
 - Celery
+- MinIO
-- nfs
+- Redis
-- Rabbitmq
+- ElasticSearch
 - tesseract